 Areas to avoid

-Sofia has a range of amazing neighbourhoods that attract locals and expats but also has a few city zones that are best to avoid.
+Sofia has a range of amazing neighborhoods that attract locals and expats but also has a few city zones that are best to avoid.

 Musagenitsa